charleskorn/docker-dev-env/international-transfers-service/README.md

 * There are no consumer-driven contract tests in place
 * Many of the unit and integration tests are very simple, and many test cases are missing
 * Many things could be more efficient or done in a more maintainable way
+* No dependency injection framework, everything is done by hand

 ## Areas for improvement